giodueck/FC-tools/README.md

     - [ ] Step by step debugging
     - [ ] Inspect register and RAM state

+# Building
+Dependencies:
+- SDL2
+- SDL2_ttf

+Then run `make help` for a list of make targets. `make` will compile the program without optimizations and with debug symbols, while `make release` won't.

 # Execution
 For now, the program is CLI only, the commands are listed with:
 ```shell